-- the promotion of merit and performance to reward actions and behaviours that reflect the values of the company, the principles of the code of ethics and the strategic objectives; - external competitiveness and internal fairness to make sure that pay packages are in line with best practices, and to ensure that they are consistent with the complexity and responsibilities of the role; - aligning the interests of Management with those of the Shareholders and with the medium-and long-term strategies of the Company; - aligning the values of the Cementir culture (e.g. sustainability, value of people, etc.) and the model of leadership and skills in line with business objectives, starting from 2021, the skills deriving from the culture of the Cementir Group are also assessed in the context of the STI as a further confirmation and strengthening of the inclination towards the values of the corporate culture; - the inclusion of specific quantitative KPIs linked to ESG objectives in the STI plan, contributing to the implementation of the corporate strategy and the pursuit of long-term interests and sustainability objectives; - a focus on rewards and retention purposes based on meritocracy;
+- the promotion of merit and performance to reward actions and behaviours that reflect the values of the company, the principles of the code of ethics and the strategic objectives; - external competitiveness and internal fairness to make sure that pay packages are in line with best practices, and to ensure that they are consistent with the complexity and responsibilities of the role; - aligning the interests of Management with those of the Shareholders and with the medium-and long-term strategies of the Company;

-- the consideration of the point of view of the Executive-Director and the Board in its entirety, as also provided for by the Code; - balancing continuity with the choices already made in the past and endorsed by shareholders and the approval of the General Meeting of the proposals presented and, at the same time, a periodic assessment in the light of the international trend, the market practice for comparable companies and the regulatory changes; - transparency regarding the remuneration system implemented and envisaged for the following year, in accordance with the provisions of the Code and applicable legislation.
+- Alignment between the values of the Cementir culture (e.g. sustainability, value of people, etc.) and the leadership and competency model consistent with business objectives; skills derived from the Cementir Group's culture are also assessed in the context of the STI as further confirmation and reinforcement of the propensity towards the values of the corporate culture; - the inclusion of specific quantitative KPIs linked to ESG objectives in the STI plan, contributing to the implementation of the corporate strategy and the pursuit of long-term interests and sustainability objectives; - a focus on rewards and retention purposes based on meritocracy; - the consideration of the point of view of the Executive-Director and the Board in its entirety, as also provided for by the Code; - balancing continuity with the choices already made in the past and endorsed by shareholders and the approval of the General Meeting of the proposals presented and, at the same time, a periodic assessment in the light of the international trend, the market practice for comparable companies and the regulatory changes; - transparency regarding the remuneration system implemented and envisaged for the following year, in accordance with the provisions of the Code and applicable legislation.